ananthp/beautifulnote/blog/_posts/2010-04-07-carnatic-music-theory-download.markdown

 excerpt_separator: <!--more-->
 ---

-I've prepared some study material on Carnatic music theory.
-These notes are based on the syllabus framed by Potti Sriramulu Telugu University for Certificate in Music (Karnataka Sangeetham) examinations.
+I've written these books on carnatic music theory, based on the syllabus framed by *Potti Sriramulu Telugu University*.
 Government music colleges in Telangana and Andhra Pradesh also follow the same syllabus.
-So, if you are a music student from one of the above mentioned colleges, or preparing to appear for the university exam as a private candidate, you'll find these texts useful.
-This might also serve as an easy-to-follow introduction to Carnatic music for those who are generally interested in the system but not appearing for any particular examination.
+So, if you are a music student from one of the above mentioned colleges, or a private candiate preparing to appear for *Certificate in Music (Karnataka Sangeetham)* examinations, you'll find these books useful.
+These texts also serve as an easy-to-follow introduction to carnatic music theory for those who are generally interested in the system.
 <!--more-->

 <em>These texts are updated and improved from time to time.
 You are encouraged to share the link to this page, or simply <a href="{{ site.url }}/theory">beautifulnote.com/theory</a>.
 Never share or host or link to pdf files directly.</em>